-We subsequently announced that VBLOC therapy-treated patients were maintaining their weight loss at 18 months and 24 months with an EWL of 23.5% and 21.1%, respectively.
+We subsequently announced that vBloc Therapy-treated patients were maintaining their weight loss at 18 months and 24 months with an EWL of 23.5% and 21.1%, respectively.
 The trial's positive safety profile also continued throughout this reported time period.

 An Advisory Panel meeting was held on June 17, 2014 to review this data and our entire PMA application for approval of the Maestro Rechargeable System.
-The Advisory Panel voted 8 to 1 "in favor" that the Maestro Rechargeable System is safe when used as designed and voted 4 to 5 "against" on the issue of a reasonable assurance of efficacy.
-The final vote, on whether the relative benefits outweighed the relative risk, was 6 to 2 "in favor," with 1 abstention.
-On January 14, 2015, the FDA agreed with the Advisory Panel that the benefits of VBLOC therapy outweigh the risks when it approved VBLOC therapy, delivered via the Maestro Rechargeable System, for the treatment of obesity as indicated.
+The Advisory Panel voted 8 to 1 in favor that the Maestro Rechargeable System is safe when used as designed and voted 4 to 5 against on the issue of a reasonable assurance of efficacy.
+The final vote, on whether the relative benefits outweighed the relative risk, was 6 to 2 in favor, with 1 abstention.
+On January 14, 2015, the FDA agreed with the Advisory Panel that the benefits of vBloc Therapy outweigh the risks when it approved VBloc Therapy, delivered via the Maestro Rechargeable System, for the treatment of obesity as indicated.

 We obtained European CE Mark approval for our Maestro Rechargeable System in 2011 for the treatment of obesity.
 The CE Mark approval for our Maestro Rechargeable System was expanded in 2014 to also include use for the management of Type 2 diabetes in obese patients.
-In January 2012, the final Maestro Rechargeable System components were listed on the Australian Register of Therapeutic Goods ("ARTG") by the Therapeutic Goods Administration ("TGA").
+In January 2012, the final Maestro Rechargeable System components were listed on the Australian Register of Therapeutic Goods (ARTG) by the Therapeutic Goods Administration (TGA).
 We continue to explore select international markets to commercialize the Maestro Rechargeable System, including Australia, Europe and the Middle East.
 Outside the United States, we intend to use direct, dealer and distributor sales models as the targeted geography best dictates.

-We continue to evaluate the Maestro System in human clinical trials in the United States, Australia and Mexico.
-To date, we have not observed any mortality related to our device or any unanticipated adverse device effects in these clinical trials.
+To date, we have not observed any mortality related to our device or any unanticipated adverse device effects in our human clinical trials.
 We have also not observed any long-term problematic clinical side effects in any patients.
-In addition, data from our VBLOC-DM2 ENABLE trial outside the United States demonstrate that VBLOC therapy may hold promise in improving obesity-related comorbidities such as diabetes and hypertension.
-We are conducting, or plan to conduct, further studies in each of these comorbidities to assess VBLOC therapy's potential in addressing multiple indications.
+In addition, data from our VBLOC-DM2 ENABLE trial outside the United States demonstrate that vBloc Therapy may hold promise in improving obesity-related comorbidities such as diabetes and hypertension.
+We are conducting, or plan to conduct, further studies in each of these comorbidities to assess vBloc Therapy's potential in addressing multiple indications.

-Thus far, we have only generated revenue from the sale of products in 2012 because we focused our resources on the U.S. regulatory approval process, and expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
-Having recently received FDA approval, we expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
+We recently commenced commercial operations in the United States, deriving revenues from our primary business activity in 2015.
+We expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
+We expect our selling, general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
 For these reasons, we expect to continue to incur significant and increasing operating losses for the next several years.
 We have financed our operations to date principally through the sale of equity securities, debt financing and interest earned on investments.